Dual Bachelor in Computer Science and Engineering and Business Administration

 The Bachelor's degree in Computer Science is accredited by EURACE, and the Bachelor's degree in Business Administration by AACSB

-From 2020/21, this Double Bachelor is taught in Colmenarejo (with the Mention in Computing), or in the Campus of Leganés and Getafe in alternate dates (with the Mention in Information Systems).
+This Double Degree is taught in Colmenarejo Campus, or in the Campus of Leganés and Getafe in alternate dates.

 Presentation